-Although decisions regarding the development and implementation of performance goals are made at the NIH level, the development and administration of specific goals occur at the IC level.
+Although decisions regarding the development and implementation of performance measures are made at the NIH level, the development and administration of specific measures occur at the IC level.
 Consequently, budget and performance decisions are made at the IC level.

-Overall GPRA management requires that each performance goal be based on Research and Development Investment (R&D) criteria; be representative, measurable and trans-NIH; be meaningful to researchers, public, and NIH stakeholders; have an estimated date of completion; and be reported annually.
-Also, the goal should enable linkage of budget with performance and be able to appear in managers' performance plans.
-The selection of performance goals and targets are guided by the following criteria:
+Overall GPRA management requires that each performance measure be based on Research and Development Investment (R&D) criteria; be representative, measurable and trans-NIH; be meaningful to researchers, public, and NIH stakeholders; have an estimated date of completion; and be reported annually.
+Also, the measure should enable linkage of budget with performance and be able to appear in managers' performance plans.
+The selection of performance measures and targets are guided by the following criteria:

 • Research and Development (R&D) Investment Criteria.
-The NIH performance goals are consistent with the President's Management Agenda R&D Investment Criteria.
-These criteria - relevance, quality, and performance - are considered in the development of NIH performance goals and associated targets.
+The NIH performance measures are consistent with the R&D Investment Criteria.
+These criteria - relevance, quality, and performance - are considered in the development of NIH performance measures and associated targets.